do-y-lee/ml-disaster-response-pipeline-demo/README.md

     """
     Function is wrapped around Sklearn's Pipeline object.
 Pipeline object is designed to stack various data transformation and model training layers to output a trained classifier.
-Sklearn's GridSearchCV is used to tune the hyper-parameters to further tune the model during training.
+Sklearn's GridSearchCV is used to tune the hyper-parameters to further optimize the model during training.

         Parameters:
             X_train (pd.DataFrame): train data